Darxo/Hardened/README.md

 - Cancelling a contract for which you got paid in advance now inflicts and additional -15 Relation (up from -10)
 - Cancelling a contract now inflicts -50 Renown (down from -100)
 - Failing a contract now inflicts -50 Renown (down from -75)
+- You now lose 5 Renown every day (up from 3)
+- Destroying a Location now grants +15 Renown (up from +10)

 ### Settlements